2-step authentication¶

 ssh-keygen -t rsa -f ~/.ssh/id_rsa

-In a Mac terminal window, run the following command to copy your SSH key to the Neuro cluster:
+In a Mac terminal window, run the following command to copy your SSH key to the Neuro cluster.
+Replace

-Copy and paste the key into the file: $HOME/.ssh/authorized_keys (on the neuro cluster), where $HOME is your home directory.
+You may copy and paste the key into the $HOME/.ssh/authorized_keys file on the neuro cluster (where $HOME is your home directory).

 If you want help, please don’t hesitate to email me: support-neuro@berkeley.edu.